-The Proteus-II offers the following key features that are described in the manual in more detail:
+The Proteus-I offers the following key features that are described in the manual in more detail:

-- SPP-like connection-based secured data transmission: The Proteus-II firmware implements an SPP-like Bluetooth® LE profile that allows the bidirectional data transmission between several Proteus-II and/or to other Bluetooth® LE devices implementing the AMBER SPP profile.
+- SPP-like connection-based secured data transmission: The Proteus-I firmware implements an SPP-like Bluetooth® LE profile that allows the bidirectional data transmission between several Proteus-I and/or to other Bluetooth® LE devices implementing the AMBER SPP profile.
 Any module in the network can initiate connection setup.
-Secured connections allow the transmission of encrypted data (user-defined key or pairing). - Fast sensor data transmission via Beacons: The Proteus-II supports the transmission and reception of Beacons.
+Secured connections allow the transmission of encrypted data (user-defined key or pairing). - Fast sensor data transmission via Beacons: The Proteus-I supports the transmission and reception of Beacons.
 Beacons are fast broadcast messages that allow the energy-efficient unidirectional transmission of data.
-Especially in sensor networks, this feature is suitable for the frequent transmission of measurement data as it removes the need for connection-based communication and therefore is more energy efficient. - Advanced customization capabilities: The configurable Device Information Service (DIS), the UUID and the appearance of the Bluetooth® LE profile, enable to personalize the Proteus-II to fuse with the user's end product. - Low power position sensing solutions: The current TX power of any Proteus-II is always transmitted with each advertising packet when the module is in command mode.
+Especially in sensor networks, this feature is suitable for the frequent transmission of measurement data as it removes the need for connection-based communication and therefore is more energy efficient. - Advanced customization capabilities: The configurable Device Information Service (DIS), the UUID and the appearance of the Bluetooth® LE profile, enable to personalize the Proteus-I to fuse with the user's end product. - Low power position sensing solutions: The current TX power of any Proteus-I is always transmitted with each advertising packet when the module is in command mode.
 With this, distance estimation and position sensing solutions can be realized conveniently by performing a passive scan.

-- Fast serial interface: The Proteus-II offers a UART-interface to communicate with a host using a user-defined baud rate and a simple command interface. - Latest microprocessor generation provided by Nordic Semiconductor nRF52 series: The heart of the Proteus-II is a Bluetooth® LE chip of the nRF52 series offering high performance values combined with low power consumption.
-It is a 32 Bit ARM Cortex-M4F CPU with 512 kB flash + 64 kB RAM and up to 4dBm output power. - Bluetooth® 5 stack: The Bluetooth® 5 stack enables fast and energy efficient data transmission using state-of-the-art technology of Nordic Semiconductors. - High throughput mode: The Proteus-II contains the so called "High throughput mode" that allows to send up to 4 data packets per connection interval.
-This increases significantly the throughput.
-This mode and its usage is described in application note ANR006 [2]. - All Bluetooth® LE roles supported: The integrated Bluetooth® LE stack supports all Bluetooth® LE roles.
-Depending on the current state of operation the Proteus-II firmware automatically switches its role to execute the user's instructions. - Flexible wired interfacing: If custom hardware does not support UART communication or in case of a host less implementation, the Proteus-II is equipped with extra pins suited for custom device/sensor connection.
+- Fast serial interface: The Proteus-I offers a UART-interface to communicate with a host using a user-defined baud rate and a simple command interface. - Latest microprocessor generation provided by Nordic Semiconductor nRF52 series: The heart of the Proteus-I is a Bluetooth® LE chip of the nRF52 series offering high performance values combined with low power consumption.
+It is a 32 Bit ARM Cortex-M4F CPU with 512 kB flash + 64 kB RAM and up to 4dBm output power. - Bluetooth® 4.2 stack: The Bluetooth® 4.2 stack enables fast and energy efficient data transmission using state-of-the-art technology of Nordic Semiconductors. - All Bluetooth® LE roles supported: The integrated Bluetooth® LE stack supports all Bluetooth® LE roles.
+Depending on the current state of operation the Proteus-I firmware automatically switches its role to execute the user's instructions. - Flexible wired interfacing: If custom hardware does not support UART communication or in case of a host less implementation, the Proteus-I is equipped with extra pins suited for custom device/sensor connection.
 With help of these, a tailored firmware can be developed which is optimized to the customer's needs.
-The pins can be configured to various functions such as UART, SPI, I2C, ADC, PWM, NFC and GPIO. - OTA firmware update: The Proteus-II firmware provides over the air firmware update capabilities.
-Firmware updates can be applied using the Nordic Apps for cell phones. - Peripheral only mode: The Proteus-II firmware provides the "peripheral only" operation mode (see chapter 10), that allows the easy adaption of already existing custom hardware with the Bluetooth® LE interface.
+The pins can be configured to various functions such as UART, SPI, I2C, ADC, PWM, NFC and GPIO. - OTA firmware update: The Proteus-I firmware provides over the air firmware update capabilities.
+Firmware updates can be applied using the Nordic Apps for cell phones. - Peripheral only mode: The Proteus-I firmware provides the "peripheral only" operation mode (see chapter 10), that allows the easy adaption of already existing custom hardware with the Bluetooth® LE interface.
 By default, this mode offers the static passkey pairing method with bonding and a transparent UART interface.
 With this, custom hardware can be accessed by mobile Bluetooth® LE devices (like smart phones including a custom App) using an authenticated and encrypted Bluetooth® LE link without the need of configuring the module.